One person killed at opposing Black Lives Matter, pro-police protests in Denver

 The Denver Police Department later announced that the shooting is being investigated as a homicide.

-It is unclear who the victim and suspects are, or what groups they are affiliated with.

-One of the protests was characterized as a "Black Lives Matter Anti-Fascist Soup Drive" on Facebook.
+One side of the protests was characterized as a "Black Lives Matter Anti-Fascist Soup Drive" on Facebook.
 Some of the groups attending were Denver Communists, Colorado Socialist Revolution, Anon Resistance Movement, W.I.T.C.H.
 Denver, H.O.E.S (Help on Every Street), and Front Range Mutual Aid Network.

 CLICK HERE TO GET THE FOX NEWS APP